MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-toolkit-application-compatibility-microsoft-365-apps.md

 You can use either the Readiness Report Creator wizard or the command line.
 If you're using the Readiness Report Creator, select either **Office documents in a local folder or network share** or **Previous readiness results saved together in a local folder or network share** option.
 Then, on the **Report settings** page, select **SQL Server report**.
 Provide the necessary credentials and the name of the database you want to use.
 If the database doesn't exist, it will be created.

 Instead of creating an Excel file, a Power BI report, with the same information, is created for you to review the results.
-This PowerBI report can be expanded on or changed as desired.
+This Power BI report can be expanded on or changed as desired.
 It has a file extension of .pbit and is saved to the folder where the Readiness Toolkit is installed, which is usually C:\Program Files (x86)\Microsoft Readiness Toolkit for Office.
 If prompted in Power BI, select **Direct Query** data access mode.

 If you're using the command line version of the Readiness Report Creator, type ReadinessReportCreator.exe -help to see the appropriate commands for using a SQL Server database.
 For example, you can use the following command to create a report from previous readiness results for the Finance department, using a local SQL database named Readiness, and using SQL Server authentication, instead of Windows authentication.